Skip to main content

 And story.

-The advanced ways we Homo sapiens communicate and work toward shared goals is what turned our ancestors, from small roaming bands of hunter-gatherers, into the dominant species on Earth.
+The ways we can communicate and work toward shared goals is what turned our ancestors—from small, roaming bands of hunter-gatherers—into the dominant species on Earth.

 As our language evolved, it allowed increasingly advanced cooperation among increasingly large groups of us.
 No other species can work together in such large groups with the kind of flexibility we can.